The Institute of Sacred Music Core Curriculum

 The major in organ prepares students for careers as informed church musicians, soloists, and teachers, and for doctoral-level programs.
 Organ students may enroll in the Institute of Sacred Music for any degree programs—M.M., M.M.A., or D.M.A.

 Rigorous individual coaching with resident faculty is supplemented by expansive historical training and rich exposure to resources inside and outside the University.
 The departmental seminar is devoted to a comprehensive survey of organ literature from the seventeenth century to the present.
 For one week each year the department invites a visiting artist/teacher to be in residence to give individual lessons, an organ seminar, and a public recital.
 In recent years the visiting artists have included Marie-Claire Alain, Martin Baker, Michel Bouvard, Sophie-Véronique Cauchefer-Choplin, David Craighead, Vincent Dubois, Hans-Ola Ericsson, Michael Gailit, Jon Gillock, Naji Hakim, Martin Haselböck, Susan Landale, Olivier Latry, Jon Laukvik, Rachel Laurin, Ludger Lohmann, Renée Anne Louprette, Thomas Murray, James O’Donnell, Karel Paukert, Peter Planyavsky, Simon Preston, Daniel Roth, Erik Wm.
 Suter, Thomas Trotter, and Dame Gillian Weir.
-Arvid Gast, Rachel Laurin, William Quinney, and Annette Richards will be the guest performers in 2019–2020.
+Arvid Gast, Rachel Laurin, William Quinney, and Annette Richards were guest performers in 2019–2020.
 James O’Donnell has been invited for 2020–2021.

 Students have the opportunity for practice and performance on the extensive collection of fine instruments at the University: the H. Frank Bozyan Memorial Organ in Dwight Memorial Chapel (Rudolph von Beckerath, three manuals, 1971); the organ in Battell Chapel (Walter Holtkamp, Sr., three manuals, 1951); the organ in Marquand Chapel (E. M. Skinner, three manuals, 1932); and the Newberry Memorial Organ in Woolsey Hall (E. M. Skinner, four manuals, 1928), one of the most famous romantic organs in the world.
 The 2007–2008 academic year saw the inauguration of the Krigbaum Organ (Taylor & Boody, three manuals, meantone temperament, 2007) in Marquand Chapel.
 The Institute also possesses a Taylor & Boody continuo organ (2004).
 Two-manual practice instruments by Flentrop, Holtkamp, Casavant, and others are located in Woolsey Hall and at the Institute of Sacred Music, which also houses five Steinway grand pianos, a C.B.
 Fisk positive, a Dowd harpsichord, a two-manual Richard Kingston harpsichord, and a two-manual organ by Martin Pasi.